jmenglund/pandas-charm/README.rst

     $ pip install pandas-charm

-The project is hosted at https://github.com/jmenglund/pandas-charm and can be installed using git:
+The project is hosted at https://github.com/jmenglund/pandas-charm and can also be installed using git:

 .. code-block::